allebb/pirrot/README.md

 | RaspberryPi COR pin | ``cos_pin_invert`` | true |

 **Remember to restart Pirrot by running ``sudo service pirrot restart`` for the changes to take affect.**

+# PCB Interface (for Duplex mode)

+**Duplex operation mode is new since v2.0.0 and as such a PCB design is not yet available.**

+In Duplex mode, Pirrot provides all the same features (audio recordings, weather reports, web hooks etc.) that Simplex mode does with the exception that VOX triggered transmissions are not supported.

+When running in Duplex mode you should create a custom wiring loom between the RX and TX radios, the audio output from the receive radio should be connected to the audio input of the transmit radio in addition to feeding the ``MIC IN`` port on the Raspberry Pi connected USB Audio device.
+The ``AUDIO OUT`` (Speaker) from the USB Audio device from the Raspberry Pi should also be connected to the transmit radio's audio input; using ``alsamixer`` (more info on this above - see the "Sound adjustment" section) you can then balance the audio levels as desired.

+The decision was taken not to use audio loopback in software (alleviating the need for direct connection between the TX and RX radios) given latency issues during testing (hence the need for a custom wiring loom), the result however is that Pirrot can provide all the same functionality as when it is running in Simplex mode whilst ensuring audio latency is not an issue.

+We hope to provide a PCB design soon for a Duplex compatible interface.

 # The optional web interface